 - RxHope: RxHope helps people in need in obtaining critical medications that they would normally have trouble affording.
 They act as your advocate in making the patient assistance program journey easier and faster by supplying vital information and help.
 They also offer help with the application process.

-Some Patient Assistance Programs will help those who have insurance if you meet program hardship requirements or your medication is not covered by your insurance.
+Some Patient Assistance Programs will help those who have insurance if they meet program hardship requirements or their medication is not covered by their insurance.
 It may help to have a letter from your insurance company stating that the medication is not covered when applying.

 Co-Pay Assistance Programs